 Apart from the elves, the people behind Victorian Secrets are:

-Catherine is the founder of Victorian Secrets and is responsible for most aspects of its operation: typesetting, production, cover design, promotion, running the website, and being nice to editors.
-She combines it with studying for a PhD on Florence Marryat (hence the outbreak of Marryat titles), and more gainful employment as a research skills trainer.
+Catherine is the founder of Victorian Secrets and is responsible for most aspects of its operation: typesetting, production, cover design, promotion, running the website, and being nice to authors.
+Catherine also teaches research and digital skills at the University of Sussex and has published some geeky books, too.

 Carolyn is a Reader in Victorian Literature and Co-Director of the International Centre for Victorian Women Writers at Canterbury Christ Church University.
 She has a publications list as long as your arm, and recently wrote a biography of Jerome K. Jerome for Victorian Secrets.
 Carolyn has come on board in 2013 to provide editorial input for our forthcoming titles.

-Tanya builds the indexes for our biographies and provides moral support when Photoshop doesn’t do what it’s supposed to.
-Tanya is also studying for a (non-Victorian) PhD on ‘E M Delafield and the Feminist Middlebrow’.
+Tanya compiles the indexes for our biographies and provides moral support when Photoshop doesn’t do what it’s supposed to.
+Tanya’s day job is in academic standards and she has recently completed her thesis on ‘E M Delafield and the Feminist Middlebrow’.

 You can also find out more about us on our frequently asked questions page.